 - 1 to 2 fresh garlic cloves (chopped)

 - 1 tablespoon chopped fresh mint or dill (plus additional sprigs for garnish)

 - 1 tablespoon extra virgin olive oil

-- If using regular plain yogurt (not Greek-style yogurt), spoon yogurt into a sieve lined with cheesecloth or coffee filter set over bowl; cover and refrigerate overnight.
-This process will drain the excess moisture from the yogurt and produce a thicker, creamier texture.
-Be sure to see Cook's Note below for recommended yogurt substitution.
+If using regular plain yogurt (not Greek-style yogurt), spoon yogurt into a sieve lined with cheesecloth or coffee filter set over a bowl; cover and refrigerate overnight.
+This process will drain excess moisture from the yogurt and produce a thicker, creamier texture.

-- With flat side of chef's knife, mash garlic to a paste with remaining ½ teaspoon salt.
+With the flat side of a chef's knife, mash garlic to a paste with remaining 1/2 teaspoon salt.

-- Cover and refrigerate at least 2 or up to 4 hours before serving.
+Cover and refrigerate for at least 2 or up to 4 hours before serving.

-*Cook's Note: For a thicker, creamier texture, you can substitute your regular plain yogurt for low-fat plain Greek-style yogurt, which will help you to avoid the first two steps of straining the yogurt and add to the protein content.
+- For a thicker, creamier texture, you can substitute your regular plain yogurt for low-fat plain Greek-style yogurt, which will help you avoid the first two steps of straining the yogurt and will also add to the protein content.